(a) The Association shall be called the Yachting Journalists’ Association (“the Association”)

 The objects of the Association are to further the interests of yachting journalism and of yachting, sail and power

-(a) There shall be three basic categories of Membership of the Association: –
+(a) There shall be two basic categories of Membership of the Association: –

-(ii) Corporate Membership shall be available to press officers, public relations and marketing personnel who work in the yachting media field.
+(ii) Full Membership shall be available to press officers, public relations and marketing personnel who work in the yachting media field.

 (ii) Junior Membership shall be available to young people who wish to become journalists who are engaged in any form of writing, photography, radio, video or TV production and who are between the ages of 17 and 21.

 (b) Any person who wishes to become a member of the Association should complete a membership application form, Applications for Junior Membership may apply for membership in the same way that all applicants for any class of Membership Aapplicants for any class of Membership who are unable to provide a proposer and seconder may still apply for membership.